agama-project/agama/PACKAGING.md

 4. In your package checkout, run `osc service manualrun`.
 It will update D-Installer sources and its dependencies (`node_modules`).
 5. Commit the changes.

+You can read more about the overall approach of this package in the following article: [Git work flows in the upcoming 2.7 release](https://openbuildservice.org/2016/04/08/new_git_in_27/).